 - Having a comfortable and ergonomically correct workspace will allow you to study for longer periods of time without undue strain.

-- To reduce eye strain, natural light, or light bright enough to read by, will reduce eye strain.
+- Natural light, or light bright enough to read by, will reduce eye strain.

 - Listen to music if you prefer!
 Music without lyrics is less likely to affect your concentration.

-- Manage your digital distractions by logging out of social media and distracting websites.
+- Manage your digital distractions by logging out of social media and closing distracting websites.
 Put

 your cell phone on silent and out of sight.